Champagne Ruinart - Brut R de Ruinart

 Nose

-Delicate and fresh, subtle fruity notes of Reinette apple, apricot, hazelnut, and fresh almond, hints of elderflower and coriander seed, second nose with intense notes of brioche and biscuit.
+Delicate and fresh, with subtle fruity notes of Reinette apple, apricot, hazelnut, and fresh almond, along with hints of elderflower and coriander seed; the second nose reveals intense notes of brioche and biscuit

-Balanced, full-bodied and round, with sweet aromas of yellow fruit, plum tart and ripe stone fruit, a fresh and harmonious finish, and good length.
+Well-balanced, full-bodied, and round, with smooth aromas of yellow fruit, plum tart, and ripe stone fruit; a fresh and harmonious finish with lovely length

 Serve